timescale/docs/timescaledb/how-to-guides/connecting/azure-data-studio.md

 <highlight type="important">
-To ensure a secure network access to your Managed Service for TimescaleDB service, add the IP address of your local machine on which you have installed Azure Data Studio to `Allowed IP Addresses`.
-For more information about network security see, [Security overview][security-overview].
+To ensure a secure network access to your Managed Service for TimescaleDB service, make sure you add the IP address of the machine running Azure Data Studio to the `Allowed IP Addresses`.
+For more information about network security in Managed Service for TimescaleDB, see
+[the security section][security-overview].
 </highlight>

 <procedure>